Trump's Push For Hydroxychloroquine To Treat COVID-19 Is Now Life-Threatening

 “It’s one thing not to have benefit, but this shows distinct harm,” Eric Topol, a cardiologist and director of the Scripps Research Translational Institute, told The Washington Post.
 “If there was ever hope for this drug, this is the death of it.”

-Based on the study’s findings, which accounted for factors including race, age, sex, and any underlying health conditions, such as cardiovascular disease and diabetes, patients treated with hydroxychloroquine saw a 34% increase in their risk of mortality.
-What’s more, patients who took the drug also saw a 137% increased risk for irregular heartbeat.
-The study included patients who were hospitalised between December 20, 2019 and April 14, 2020, and who tested positive for COVID-19.
-The mean age of patients was 54 years old, with more than half of them men.

-These findings came to light just as President Trump continues to tout the drug as a preventative treatment for COVID-19, and said he takes the medication daily, despite medical experts warning against doing so.
+These findings came to light just as the U.S. president continues to tout the drug as a preventative treatment for COVID-19, and said he takes the medication daily, despite medical experts warning against doing so.

-Trump’s comments have already scared some people into self-medicating.
-In March, an Arizona man died and his wife was hospitalised in critical condition after the couple took chloroquine phosphate in an attempt to prevent COVID-19.
-The hospital system Banner Health said the drug they took was not the pharmaceutical version, but “an additive commonly used at aquariums to clean fish tanks,” CNN reported.
-The wife told NBC News they learned about chloroquine from a Trump news conference and began taking it because they “were afraid of getting sick.”

 Advertisement